sirselim/summary_metrics/README.md

 ------------------- Done ------------------
 ```

-If present barcodes will be sorted on their barcode ID and you can examine the amount of reads and sequence data generated for each barcode.
+If present, barcodes will be sorted on their barcode ID and you can examine the amount of reads and sequence data generated for each barcode.

 ## To Do